-As a result of these changes, in AC 2019-2020 the target was met.
-Having implemented the plan of action from 2018-2019 to provide extensive advising and quality feedback to students during the process of completing their research project, the benchmark of 90% of students meeting or exceeding standards with their research project was met in 2019-2020.
+Analysis.
+In AC 2019-2020 the target was met.
+Having implemented the plan of action from 2018-2019 to provide extensive advising and quality feedback to students during the process of completing their research project, the benchmark of 90% of students meeting or exceeding standards with their research project was met in AC 2019-2020.

 Furthermore, the percentage of those who met standard remained at 100%.
-The analysis of 2019-2020 results reflects that students were prepared to successfully conduct and defend the application of discipline-specific content knowledge in professional practice.
-However, upon evaluating the content and meaning of students' research topics, it was noted that some students' research projects focused a great deal on teacher-centered issues with research conducted from the perspective of a teacher-this is as opposed to being from the perspective of a school leader whose functions move beyond a single classroom, encompassing the entire school.
+The analysis of 2019-2020 results reflect that students were prepared to successfully conduct and defend the application of discipline-specific content knowledge in professional practice.
+However, upon evaluating the content and meaning of students' research topics, it was noted that some students' research projects focused on teacher-centered issues with research conducted from the perspective of a teacher-- this is as opposed to being from the perspective of a school leader whose functions move beyond a single classroom, encompassing the entire school.
 As a result, from the beginning of the advising process, when students explore and choose topics, student were guided toward research topics and research questions that explored the types of leadership behaviors that school leaders must exhibit in order to ensure that they lead high performing schools.